Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 # Miscellaneous Properties
 ### removeFromGroup(obj:String, index:Int, ?dontDestroy:Bool = false)
-Removes a specific note type inside the game.
+Removes an object from the group with its specified member ID

 - `obj` - The name of the array/group member; Example: `opponentStrums`, `playerStrums`, etc.
 - `index` - The index number of the array/group member to be referenced.
 - `dontDestroy` - An optional parameter, Whether if the note type will be removed permanently making it unable to be re-added; Default is `false`.

 ### updateHitboxFromGroup(group:String, index:Int)
-Updates the specific note type hitboxes.
+Updates the object's hitboxes with its specified member ID.

-- `obj` - The name of the array/group member; Example: `opponentStrums`, `playerStrums`, etc.
+- `obj` - The name of the array/group; Example: `opponentStrums`, `playerStrums`, etc.
 - `index` - The index number of the array/group member to be referenced.

 ***